-I received this book for free from Publisher in exchange for an honest review.
+I received this book for free from Publisher for review consideration, opinions expressed are 100% my own.
 This post contains affiliate links as indicated by an asterisk.
-Purchases from these links provides a small commission to me at no extra cost to you.Legacy: An Anthology by Various Authors
+Purchases from these links provides a small commission to me at no extra cost to you.Legacy: An Anthology Publication Date: Apr.
+17, 2015

 Amazon Kindle* | Amazon Paperback*

 Long after we’ve left this world, our legacy remains.
 Or doesn’t.
 Or remains only in the minds of those who knew us, those whose lives we’ve touched.
 Those we’ve written to, or about.